nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 tags: [development]
 sidebar: overview_sidebar
 permalink: overview_release_notes.html
-summary: Summary release notes of the versions released in NRLS API Implementation Guide
+summary: Summary release notes of the versions released in NRL API Implementation Guide
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the NRLS API.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the NRL API.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}
 ## 1.2.3-beta ##
 *Changes to restructure the Implementation Guide*.
 - `versionId` will be incremeted during a supersede transaction - Create API interaction updated to align with implementation.